 What we know about the Hamas attack on Israel

 The Hamas militant group attacked Israel on Saturday, prompting the Israeli Prime Minister Benjamin Netanyahu to declare, "we are at war."
-It was the deadliest attack in Israel in decades, leaving at least 250 dead and hundreds others wounded, according to Israel's national emergency service.
+Israeli officials confirmed to CBS News on Sunday that at least 600 Israeli civilians and members of the military had died since Hamas launched the attack from Gaza.

 Here's what we know so far.